Bachelor of Business Administration Degree

 The hospitality professional often wears many hats, including that of business planner, personnel manager, and entrepreneur.
 The Bachelor of Business Administration in Hospitality Management curriculum emphasizes managerial leadership and is designed to develop technical with theoretical knowledge.
 It is tailored for those who aspire to become managerial leaders in all five segments of the industry.

 The Bachelor of Business Administration program offers a well-integrated curriculum that incorporates the liberal arts, general business theory, and hospitality management theory and application.
-In addition, students select one of five areas of specialization: Club Management, Culinary Arts Management, Hotel and Resort Management, Restaurant and Foodservice Management, or Travel and Tourism Management.
+In addition, students select one of five areas of specialization: Club Management, Culinary Arts Management, Event Management, Hotel and Resort Management, or Restaurant and Food Service Management.
 Each concentration focuses on classroom theory and practical experience to assist in gaining the understanding, skills, and techniques needed to qualify for job opportunities and achieve career goals in the chosen area.

-SUNY Delhi students in all hospitality programs (Culinary Arts, Club Management, Hotel and Resort Management, Restaurant and Foodservice Management, and Travel and Tourism Management) have successfully participated in the Walt Disney College Program for many years.
+SUNY Delhi students in all hospitality programs (Club Management, Culinary Arts Management, Event Management, Hotel and Resort Management, and Restaurant and Food Service Management) have successfully participated in the Walt Disney College Program for many years.
 Through this program, students work at Walt Disney World in Orlando, Florida, for six months in a unique working/learning experience.
-Students can now earn SUNY Delhi course credit for the Disney courses offered as part of this program while they are working at Disney.
+Students can earn SUNY Delhi course credit for the Disney courses offered as part of this program while they are working at Disney.
 Any student interested in this special program option should discuss it with his/her advisor early in their Delhi career.
 Disney courses include Communications, Leadership, Hospitality Management, Human Resources Management, Disney Marketing U, and Disney Experiential Learning.

 Each student must complete a professional work experience requirement in a position related to the hospitality industry during a summer.
 This professional work experience enhances and complements the classroom learning.
 Upon completion, students are evaluated by their employer and submit a comprehensive report on the experience.
 Faculty assist in finding job opportunities, but the student assumes responsibility for securing a position.